Poison Garden issue #2: Belladonna has arrived

-The Poison Garden is for sharing experiences grown from powerful plants
+The Poison Garden is a periodical about powerful plants

 Personal journeys are incredible, but there is magic that happens when we allow these plants to build community through different voices.
 Collaborating is where myths are born, where we can overlap our stories to deepen our own relationships with the plants and each other.